Understanding Divestment

 Use the threat of divestment to pressure companies

-Activists could call for divestment of any new capital (for example, by halting the purchase of any new debt or venture capital funding), while pushing for organisations to use their existing access as investors to pressure companies to act.This includes using their rights as shareholders to vote against directors and pay packets at target companies, voting 'for' shareholder resolutions that call for environmental or social change, and using public statements to pressure the company or target.
-This could be done with a threat of future divestment (including both shedding of shares, and refusal to refinance new debt) if demands are not met.
+Activists could call for divestment of any new capital (for example, by halting the purchase of any new debt, loans or venture capital funding), to increase financing costs for the company in question.The most strategic financing lever to focus on will depend on the target, as different sectors and companies rely on different sources of funding.However, as explained above, divestment of shares by individual organisations may not have a direct financial impact on the company.
+Some therefore advocate for a ‘divest debt, engage equity’ approach: for organisations to halt any new capital, but use their power as shareholders to pressure companies to act, rather than divesting shares.This includes using their rights as shareholders to vote against directors and pay packets at target companies, voting 'for' shareholder resolutions that call for environmental or social change, and using public statements to pressure the company.
+Any engagement should ideally be done with a threat of future divestment if demands are not met, so the failure of the company to act has clear consequences.

 Any questions?